 San Francisco and Los Angeles are constantly competing for the “most dangerous city in California in terms of car accidents” title.
 And while Los Angeles ranks No. 1 almost every year, San Francisco is usually behind by a very small margin.
 In fact, in 2009, San Francisco ranked first in California in the number of car accident fatalities and injuries in terms of miles drive in cities with populations over 250,000.

-San Francisco is particularly dangerous for pedestrians and cyclist, who are most prone to suffering severe injuries and getting killed at intersections in the city.
+San Francisco is particularly dangerous for pedestrians and cyclists, who are most prone to suffering severe injuries and getting killed at intersections in the city.
 Our San Francisco car accident attorney from the Allegiance Law has listed some of the most dangerous intersections in the city for motorists, pedestrians, and cyclists to exercise extra caution when driving, walking or riding through these intersections.

 Regardless of your role at the time of a car accident at an intersection – a pedestrian, cyclist, motorcyclist, car driver, etc. – you may share part of the blame for the accident.
 “If you are partially at fault for a car accident in San Francisco or elsewhere in California, the value of your personal injury settlement will be reduced by the percentage of your own negligence,” explains our experienced car accident attorney in San Francisco.

 That is because California is a “comparative negligence state.”
 Meaning: multiple parties could be held liable for the same accident.
 The compensation will be reduced according to the percentage of each party’s fault in the accident.